 3-Avoid energy bars and energy drinks~ gives a sense of false energy and is a mood crasher.
 The ups and downs of caffeine include dehydration, unbalanced blood sugar levels and making mood swings more frequent.

-4-Energy wasters~ Get rid of relationships that drain you.
+4- Say goodbye to relationships that drain you.
 Toxic addictive people deplete energy.
 Ask yourself -what is the toxic food or emotion giving you that headache today.

-5-Drink water ~ Being hydrated increases energy levels.
+5- Being hydrated increases energy levels.
 Nutrition and hydration are important for skin health as dehydration may increase skin injury.
 (11)

-6-Does your diet support a healthy DNA/~ Green is associated with refreshing, vital energy.
+6- Green is associated with refreshing, vital energy.
 Green plants are full of vitamins and nutrients and great for improving circulation, lifting the spirit, purifying the blood and strengthening the immune system.

 8- Get physical ~ Start with simple activities, like walking or yoga—to increase circulation energy, stimulating the heart and blood vessels.
 Our breathing is directly related to the way that we feel and learning to breathe efficiently can greatly alter our well-being on every level.
 Take a moment to breathe.